 With leaders such as Zocdoc, the digital health boom has touched down emphatically in New York.
 Healthcare startups are shaking up insurance, consumer-facing platforms, data analytics, medical software, and more—with tailwind from plenty of investor cash.
 A growing network of innovative New York companies is helping medical professionals work and patients thrive, with more early-stage investment occurring all the time.

-We've rounded up 26 of the most significant players on this rapidly growing and changing landscape.
+We've rounded significant players in this rapidly growing and changing landscape.

 What they do: Flatiron Health is a cloud-based SaaS company focused on cancer care.
 After watching family members battle cancer, co-founders Nat Turner and Zach Weinberg set up shop on Fifth Avenue in 2012 with clearly articulated core values and a mission to make oncology more tech savvy.

 How it's changing healthcare: New York startups raised a whopping $700M in January 2016, and Flatiron had the largest of those rounds by far, pulling down $175M.
 It has established itself as a local and international leader in cloud technology and health tech alike.

 What they do: Zipari makes products that streamline interactions between health insurance carriers and their customers.
 Its CRM implements Salesforce technology to help insurance companies better understand the humans they're dealing with, while Zipari Content Management and Online Shopping applies digital marketing know-how to facilitate more efficient and rewarding user experiences.